open-pioneer/trails-openlayers-base-packages/src/samples/secman-ogc-sample/secman-ogc-app/README.md

 ### Credentials

-The following credentials can be used when logging into the web application:
+The following credentials can be used when logging into the web application (realm `trails`):

     trails_test_user / test

-The Keycloak administrator account uses `admin / admin`.
+The Keycloak administrator account uses `admin / admin` (realm `master`).

 ### How it works